MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 #define DEFAULT_MAX_ACCELERATION      {5000,5000,50,5000}    // X, Y, Z, E maximum start speed for accelerated moves.
 E default values are good for Skeinforge 40+, for older versions raise them a lot.
 {% endhighlight %}

-These are the maximum allowed acceleration rate that you limit on Marlin to.
-No matter how high your specified acceleration on `G0` commands are, it will be limited to the above values.
+In any move, the velocities (in mm/sec) in the X,Y,Z and E directions will be limited to the corresponding DEFAULT_MAX_FEEDRATE.
+When an axis' velocity is changed its acceleration (in mm/sec^2) will be limited to the corresponding DEFAULT_MAX_ACCELERATION.
+However, discontinuous changes of velocity are permitted up to the corresponding *jerk* setting (see below).

 {% alert danger %}
-Avoid setting this too high to avoid skipping steps during movement especially on high speed movements.
+Setting these too high will cause the corresponding stepper motor to lose steps, especially on high speed movements.
 {% endalert %}

 {% panel info Maximum Acceleration (mm/s2) %}